Terriyakiii/BryanPortfolio/README.md

 ![alt text](https://github.com/Terriyakiii/BryanPortfolio/blob/main/image/Fat%20boy%20food%20review%20demo.png?raw=true)

-- I designed and developed a restaurant review website using Adobe XD and Node.js.
+- I've designed and developed a restaurant review website using Adobe XD and Node.js.
 The website allows users to search for restaurants, read reviews, and leave their own reviews.

 ## Database Management for Restaurant Review Website

-- I created and managed a MySQL database for the restaurant review website.
+- I've created and managed a MySQL database for the restaurant review website.
 I also developed a back end that can communicate with the front end to store and retrieve information about restaurants and reviews.